 No individual shall be penalized in any way for having, in good faith, filed or threatened to file an informal or formal complaint against a student for misconduct, nor for cooperating with or participating in an investigation of a complaint or at a hearing concerning a complaint.
 Such retaliation is prohibited and shall be considered a serious violation of School of Law policy and standards of student conduct.
 Retaliation includes threats, intimidation, reprisals, and any adverse actions related to an individual's education or employment.
-Intentionally making a false complaint, claim or report or providing false information, however, is grounds for discipline including suspension or expulsion.
+Intentionally making a false complaint, claim, or report or providing false information is a violation of these standards and may give rise to disciplinary action.